Skip to content

 Nine Halloween Safety Tips to Keep it Happy, Not Hair-Raising

-Halloween is a time for ghosts and goblins, princes and princesses, and anything else your child can dream up.
+Halloween, if you celebrate, is a time for ghosts and goblins, princes and princesses, and anything else your child can dream up.
 Let’s keep this night fun and safe for all.
 Here are nine tips parents can use to make sure their costumed kiddos have the best time possible.

 Lights